 And, while most alternative educators do provide a certificate of completion once a student has graduated, this completion-certificate is not the same as being certified.

 To see examples of our lovely certificates of completion, please visit the general FAQ.

-It is important for alternative educators to stop pretending to be something they are not and continually perpetuating these myths.
-We no longer have to be defined by outdated educational standards and limiting societal constructs of what learning and apprenticeship should look like.
+It is important for alternative educators to stop pretending to be something they are not and stop perpetuating these myths.
+We no longer have to be defined by outdated educational standards and feel limited by societal constructs that determine what learning and apprenticeship should look like.

-To learn more, read Board Certification: A Reality Check, which will help clear up a few things about board certification for holistic health practitioners.
+To learn more, read Board Certification: A Reality Check.
+This will help clear up a few things about board certification for holistic health practitioners.
 Now you’re all set to go out into the world and make informed decisions regarding your holistic health education.